-- 6.1.
-This course will be delivered via Canvas and you will interact with your classmates and with your instructor through the Canvas forums and Canvas Chat.
-Within the course Canvas site you will access the learning materials, such as the syllabus, class discussions, assignments, projects, and quizzes. - 6.2.
-To preview how an online course works, visit the Ecampus Course Demo.
-For technical assistance, please visit Ecampus Technical Help. - 6.3.
-Canvas is optimized for the most recent versions of most popular browsers.
-If your browser of choice is an out-of-date version, you should update for use with Canvas, especially for quizzes and exams.
-If you are having browser troubles, seek out the Technical Assistance described above. - 6.4.
-If your device has trouble dealing with Canvas (as some tablets do), make sure you have an alternative available for things like quizzes and exams.
+- This course's lectures and guizzes will be delivered via Canvas.
+Within the course Canvas site you will access the learning materials, such as the syllabus, class discussions, assignments, projects (and submissions), and guizzes. - 6.2.
+If your device has trouble dealing with Canvas (as some tablets do), make sure you have an alternative available for things like quizzes.
 If you are having device troubles, seek out the Technical Assistance described above.
-Telling me the day after an exam has ended that you had browser issues on your smartphone/tablet is unlikely to get you what you want. - 6.5.
-When I have general announcements for the class, I will make send them as email from Canvas.
-It is your responsibility to keep up with messages in Canvas Inbox, and also in the Canvas Q&A threads.
-You should check the Canvas Q&A threads at least a couple times per week, just in case. - 6.6.
-When there are significant issues on exams (as there sometimes are), I need to receive email from the proctor service about the issue.
-They also have my cell number for emergencies.
-We'll find a way to address it.
+Telling me the day after a guiz has ended that you had browser issues on your smartphone/tablet is unlikely to get you what you want. - 6.3.
+When I have general announcements for the class, I will make them in class, or via mass Canvas Inbox message.
+It is your responsibility to keep up with announcements made through either of these media.